 A student qualifies for a Direct Subsidized Loan based on financial need, as determined under federal regulations.
 Although the UWEC Financial Aid Office determines the amount you may borrow based on the results of your financial aid application, there are limits as to the annual amount you may borrow depending on your grade level as shown below:

 Maximum Annual Loan Limits

 Junior status and Above Undergraduate Student $5500 per year

 The cumulative undergraduate limit is $23,000.

 The interest rate on Direct Loans is fixed.
-The federal government does not charge you interest while you're enrolled in school at least half time, during the six-month grace period, or during deferments.
+The federal government does not charge you interest while you're enrolled in school at least half time, or during deferments.
 You begin repaying your loan six months after you graduate, leave school, or drop below half-time enrollment status.
 The actual length of the repayment period and monthly payment depends on the amount of the loan you owe, the interest rate, and the loan repayment option selected.

-Although there is no interest on the Direct Loan while you are in school or during the six month grace period, there is a loan fee charged which is 1 percent of the amount you borrow.
+Although there is no interest on the Direct Loan while you are in school, there is a loan fee charged on the amount you borrow.
+Loans disbursed before October 1, 2017 have a loan fee of 1.069%.
+Loans disbursed after October 1, 2017 will have a loan fee of 1.066%.
 The loan fee is subtracted from the loan money before it is applied to your account.

 150% Direct Subsidized Loan Limit

 Federal regulations limit new borrower's eligibility for Direct Subsidized Loans.
 A student who is a first time borrower of Direct Loan on or after July 1, 2013, is able to borrow Subsidized Direct Loans for up to 150% of the published length of their program.
 A first time borrower is someone who has no outstanding balance of a Direct Loan or on a FFEL Loan on or after July 1, 2013.